 Assessment Process

-The identified active military or veteran service member will be assigned to a Military Culturally Competent Principal Behavioral Health Provider at that sub facility.
+The identified active military or veteran service member will be assigned to a Military Culturally Competent Principal Behavioral Health Provider.

-The Culturally Competent Provider has completed all three tiers of Star Behavioral Health Provider training.
+The culturally competent provider has completed a minimum tier one Star Behavioral Health Provider training.

-The Culturally Competent Provider will complete the initial assessment and determine if the Active Military or Veteran Service member qualifies for the MVP Program.
+The culturally competent provider will complete the initial assessment and determine if the Active Military or Veteran Service member qualifies for the MVP Program.

 If the individual does not qualify for the MVP Program, services continue to follow person centered treatment plan recommendation of the provider.

-If the individual does qualify for the MVP Program, the individual is identified in the EMR as MVP and the MVP workflow is followed. *attached

-An internal referral will be made to the MVP Coordinator.
+If the individual does qualify for the MVP Program, the individual is identified in the EMR as MVP and the MVP workflow is followed and an internal referral will be made to the Hamilton Center MVP Coordinator.

 Treatment Planning

 Treatment continues with competent treatment provider and referrals are made as necessary for additional programming or supplemental services including but not limited to: